Chapter 13 Hardship Discharges in Bankruptcy

-Often a debtor is in the process of losing a job or becoming disabled and may need to file as a Chapter 13 but completing a Chapter 13 plan is questionable because disability is eventually certain.
-The debtor may start their Chapter 13 with health problems include later medical debts and eventually obtain the early hardship discharge or convert to a Chapter 7.
+Often a debtor is in the process of losing a job or becoming disabled.
+He may need the protection and benefits of a Chapter 13.
+But completing a Chapter 13 plan may be questionable because a disability, death or divorce is probably or certain.
+The debtor may need to start their Chapter 13.
+Due to no fault of her own she has health problems and needs to include medical debts later.
+She can file a Chapter 13 and eventually obtain the early hardship discharge or convert to a Chapter 7.

 Medical debt incurred after filing a Chapter 13 is simply added to the petition and those medical debts may be discharged later.
 The Chapter 13 debtor can ask the court for an early hardship discharge under 11 USC §1328(B) when: